benjamin051000/modpack-factory/README.md

 # Modpack Factory 🏭

+> [!CAUTION]
+> This tool currently makes a large number of modrinth API requests.
+Use at your own discretion and be prepared to be rate-limited!

+> [!NOTE]
+> This tool is currently in a pre-alpha state.
+Do not use this for real modpacks yet!

 This project is a command-line tool to assist in creating minecraft modpacks.

 Its primary purpose is to automatically find a working configuration of the mods you request